-The derived NO2 VCD in a cloudy pixel can be interpreted as the total column from $p{\rm scene}$ to the top-of-the-atmosphere (i.e., the total column above $p{\rm scene}$), assuming that the NO2 profile is vertically uniform between $p{\rm terrain}$ and $p{\rm c}$ (Joiner et al., 2009).
-Because this condition will not be met for NO2 in highly polluted regions, here we use only pixels where $f{\rm r} > 0.9$.
-For these pixels, the below-cloud contribution to the observed VCD (i.e., from the second term on the right hand side of Eq.
-3) is small and $p{\rm scene} \simeq p{\rm c}$.
-Like $p{\rm c}$, $p{\rm scene}$ is located below the physical cloud top altitude.
-Henceforth we refer to the derived NO2 VCD in a cloudy scene (NO2 VCD = NO2 SCD/AMF{geometric}) as the above-cloud NO2 VCD.
+The derived NO2 VCD in a cloudy pixel can be interpreted as the total column from p{scene} to the top of the atmosphere (i.e., the total column above p{scene}), assuming that the NO2 profile is vertically uniform between p{terrain} and p{c} (Joiner et al., 2009).
+Because this condition will not be met for NO2 in highly polluted regions, here we use only pixels where $f{\text{r}} > 0.9$.
+For these pixels, the below-cloud contribution to the observed VCD (i.e., from the second term on the right-hand side of Eq.
+3) is small and $p{\text{scene}} \simeq p{\text{c}}$.
+Like p{c} , p{scene} is located below the physical cloud top altitude.
+Henceforth we refer to the derived NO2 VCD in a cloudy scene (NO2 VCD = NO2 SCD/AMF{cloudy}) as the above-cloud NO2 VCD.

-2.2 NO2 in-situ measurements from NASA DC-8 aircraft during INTEX-B
+2.2 NO2 in situ measurements from NASA DC-8 aircraft during INTEX-B

-We evaluate OMI NO2 cloud slicing results using INTEX-B aircraft in situ NO2 measurements.
+We evaluate OMI NO2 cloud-slicing results using INTEX-B aircraft in situ NO2 measurements.
 INTEX-B was an atmospheric field campaign conducted in the spring of 2006.
 Its major goals included (1) understanding transport and evolution of Asian pollution and its implications for air quality, and (2) validating space-borne retrievals of tropospheric composition including those from OMI (Singh et al., 2009).
-INTEX-B NO2 data were obtained using the University of California at Berkeley Laser-Induced Fluorescence instrument (TD-LIF) on the NASA DC-8 aircraft in 1s intervals (Thornton et al., 2000; Perring et al., 2010; Bucsela et al., 2008).
-At 1 Hz, the mixing ratio observations have precisions ranging from ±23 pptv at 1000 hPa to ±46 pptv at 200 hPa at a signal to noise ratio of 2.
+INTEX-B NO2 data were obtained using the University of California at Berkeley Laser-Induced Fluorescence instrument (TD-LIF) on the NASA DC-8 aircraft in 1 s intervals (Thornton et al., 2000; Perring et al., 2010; Bucsela et al., 2008).
+At 1 Hz, the mixing ratio observations have precisions ranging from ± 23 pptv at 1000 hPa to ± 46 pptv at 200 hPa at a signal to noise ratio of 2.